✔️Article written by a veterinarian & reviewed by Dr. Whittenburg, Director, on Dec 5th, 2022.

 Are these worms transmissible to humans?

-But what can you do at home to help prevent parasites?
+What can you do at home to help prevent parasites?

 Picking up feces soon after your dog has gone out helps prevent environmental contamination.
 By picking up feces, your dog is less likely to be re-infected, either from their own infected poop or that of other dogs.
+It is also essential to protect your dog with prevention in the form of heart worm preventatives.
+These medications will continually deworm your dog and prevent an infestation.
+Flea control is also important.